Cervical Cancer Treatment in Hyderabad

 Should my child get the HPV vaccine?

 Yes.
 Given between ages 9 and 14 (catch-up to 26), the HPV vaccine prevents the strains that cause nearly all cervical cancers.
 One of the most effective cancer-prevention tools available.
-Both girls and boys benefit.
+Both girls and boys benefit — the same vaccine also prevents HPV-driven throat (oropharyngeal) cancers, which are rising in incidence in both sexes.

 What's the difference between Pap smear and HPV test?